AbdrahamaneBerete/Projetgit/read_me.md

-"Hi Louis, how are you?"
+"Hi Louise, how are you?"